Forec/cloud-storage/README.md

 * `NewClient(level int) *Client` : returns a new `Client`, level assigns the safety level.
 * `Connect(ip string, port int) bool` : let your client connects `ip:port`, if succeed, it will return `true.
 * `Authenticate(username string, passwd string) bool` : authenticate the client.
 If succeed, it will return `true`.
+* `ThreadConnect(ip string, port int) trans.Transmitable`: return a new transmitter for this client, used for file transmission.

 ## TODO
 * ~~Authorisation check~~